Matched Metrics to the Binary Asymmetric Channels: Introduction

-The main results of this paper are Theorem \ref{MainTheorem1}, which establishes a necessary and sufficient condition of metrizability of a channel in terms of graph theory, and Theorem \ref{MainTheorem2} which proves that the BAC channels are metrizable.
-Other contributions are the association of channels with graphs (which allows to use the machinery of graph theory to approach problems related to channels) and the introduction of a new structure: the colored posets, which may also be useful in other contexts.
+The main results of this paper are Theorem \ref{MainTheorem1}, which establishes a necessary and sufficient condition for metrizability of a channel in terms of graph theory, and Theorem \ref{MainTheorem2} which establishes that the BAC channels are metrizable.
+Other contributions are the association of channels with graphs (which allows the use of techniques from graph theory to approach problems related to channels) and the introduction of a new structure: the colored posets, which may also be useful in other contexts.
 This work is organized as follows: In Section \ref{SecPreliminaries} we give a brief review of definitions and concepts needed in the development of the paper.
-In Section \ref{SecGraphG1} we associate a graph with each channel and discuss some results of \cite{FW16} and \cite{Poplawski16} in terms of this graph.
-In Section \ref{SecColored} it is introduced the concept of colored poset which is used it to describe an algorithm for constructing a metric matched to a channel whenever it is metrizable.
+In Section \ref{SecGraphG1} we associate a graph with a channel and discuss some results of \cite{FW16} and \cite{Poplawski16} in terms of this graph.
+In Section \ref{SecColored} we introduce the concept of colored poset which is used to describe an algorithm for constructing a metric matched to a channel whenever it is metrizable.
 A necessary and sufficient criterion for metrizability of a channel is also derived.
 In Section \ref{SecBAC} this criterion is used to prove that the BAC channels are metrizable.
 In Section \ref{SecFinal} we introduce the concept of order of metrizability of a channel and settle some problems related to this.